 Is it possible to “partner” with your IRA?
 Let’s say I provide half of the (non-retirement) money and my IRA supplies the other half.
 “We” then elect to execute a fix & flip.
 We would each receive 50% of the net profits, correct?
 I thought you could only do this if you start a business with the IRA as a partner.
 But, if your business already exists, are you not able to use funds from your IRA?

 U.S. Department of Labor ruling 2000-10 allows you to partner with your self-directed IRA, but there are special circumstances under which you may do so without violating IRS rules surrounding prohibited transactions and self-dealing.
-In partnering, the IRA would own only a percentage of the property and the remaining portion would be owned by someone else.
+In partnering, the IRA would own only a percentage of the property with the remaining portion owned by someone else.
 You may partner your IRA with personal funds and/or disqualified persons, but some restrictions apply.

 Ready to open a new self-directed IRA?
 Click here to access our easy online new account application!